 Barley is one of the oldest cultivated grains.
 It has not only been used as a human food source but for animal fodder and alcohol production.
 Leaf rust on barley has likely been an attendant disease since its original cultivation around 8,000 BC.
-This fungal disease can harm productivity of the plants.
-Learn how to prevent barley leaf rust and gain bigger yields off healthier plants.
+This fungal disease can harm the productivity of the plants.
+Learn how to prevent barley leaf rust and gain bigger yields of healthier plants.

 Barley Leaf Rust Info

 According to barley leaf rust info, these types of fungal disorders seem to be host specific.
 That means barley leaf rust only occurs on barley and any of its family members.
 It is a late season disease that can cause crop loss.
 Historical infections between 1900 and the 1950s infected crops in the U.S. and into Canada.
 U.S. losses were in the Midwest and Great Plains states.
 Today, good barley leaf rust control exists and large-scale crop damage is not as common.

 Barley leaf rust occurs in years with high humidity and low spring temperatures.
 It is especially prevalent in crops that were planted late.
 The symptoms are small, orange masses with a lighter halo on leaf surfaces.
 These masses are spores, which are windblown to other plants.

 The optimal temperatures for spores to grow are 60 to 72 degrees Fahrenheit (16 to 22 C.).
 The spores can cause secondary infections during this time at 7- to 10-day intervals.
 When severely affected, plant sheaves will display lesions and plants will die.

 Barley Leaf Rust Control

 There are several cultivars that are resistant to leaf rust on barley.
 A University of Queensland scientist, Dr. Lee Hickey, uncovered a gene that provides resistance to the disease, as well as to powdery mildew.
 In certain areas, the Star of Bethlehem plant harbors the spores and should be kept eradicated well away from barley fields.